-- (a) Emergency Shelters, Transitional Housing, and Boardinghouses shall ensure compliance with all applicable municipal, county, and state laws and regulations.
+- (a) EMERGENCY SHELTERS, TRANSITIONAL HOUSING, and BOARDINGHOUSES shall ensure compliance with all applicable municipal, county, state and health department laws and regulations.
 The sponsor and/or managing agency shall permit regular inspections by local agencies and/or departments to ensure such compliance and shall implement all directives resulting therefrom within the specified time period. - (b) All rooms shall have adequate space, light, electricity, heating, emergency egress, a smoke detector, and access to adequate sanitation and eating facilities pursuant to the International Residential Code (IRC). - (c) Lighting shall be stationary, directed away from adjacent properties and public rights-of-way, and of intensity compatible/comparable with the neighborhood. - (d) Compliance with all adopted fire and building codes is required. - 3.
-Boardinghouse: A residential establishment in which lodgers rent one or more rooms on a nightly basis, and sometimes for extended periods of weeks, months, and years. - (a) The maximum number of roomers or boarders shall be 12 and the maximum number of rooms shall be 10. - (b) There shall be no more than two people occupying a room as a roomer or boarder, and such room shall have a minimum of 80 square feet of floor space per occupant.
+BOARDINGHOUSE: A residential establishment in which lodgers rent one or more rooms on a nightly basis, and sometimes for extended periods of weeks, months, and years. - (a) The maximum number of roomers or boarders shall be 12 and the maximum number of rooms shall be 10. - (b) There shall be no more than two people occupying a room as a roomer or boarder, and such room shall have a minimum of 80 square feet of floor space per occupant. - (c) At all times when the premises is in use as a BOARDINGHOUSE, staff or the owner-operator shall be available as a desginated point of contact, responsible for support and management of the facility. - (d) A minimum distance of 500 ft from parcel line to parcel line is required between BOARDINGHOUSE facilities. - (e) There shall be an annual permit fee as set forth in a fee schedule to be established by resolution of the Common Council of this City. - 4.
+TRANSITIONAL HOUSING: A facility providing short-term housing, typically for less than 24 months, and appropriate supportive services to those in need to facilitate movement to independent living. - (a) The number of residents shall be limited to 14. - (b) On-site supervision must be provided at all times, unless it can be demonstrated through the operations plan that this level of supervision is not warranted for the population being housed.

-- (c) At all times when the premises is in use as a boardinghouse, staff or the owner-operator shall be on the premises and responsible for management of the facility. - (d) A minimum distance of 500 ft from parcel line to parcel line is required between boardinghouse facilities. - (e) There shall be an annual permit fee as set forth in a fee schedule to be established by resolution of the Common Council of this City. - 4.
-Transitional Housing: A facility providing short-term housing, typically for less than 24 months, and appropriate supportive services to those in need to facilitate movement to independent living. - (a) The number of residents shall be limited to 10. - (b) Residents must be referred off site by providers of housing and services for people experiencing homelessness.
-Direct intake of residents at the site is not allowed. - (c) On-site supervision must be provided at all times, unless it can be demonstrated through the operations plan that this level of supervision is not warranted for the population being housed. - (d) A minimum distance of 500 ft from parcel line to parcel line is required between other transitional housing facilities and emergency shelters. - (e) The sponsor and/or managing agency shall designate points of contact and provide contact information to the Kingston police department.
-The names of the on-duty points of contact must be posted on site daily, and their contact information must be provided to the police department as described above. - 5.
-Emergency Shelters: A facility whose primary purpose is to provide a temporary shelter for unhoused populations in general, or for specific populations of the unhoused, and which does not require occupants to sign leases or occupancy agreements. - (a) Within T5N and T4MS Districts, the number of residents shall be limited to 10.
-In T5MS, T5F, and SD-C districts, the number of residents shall be limited to 25. - (b) A minimum distance of 500 ft from parcel line to parcel line is required between other transitional housing facilities and emergency shelters. - (c) On-site supervision must be provided at all times. - (d) The sponsor and/or managing agency shall designate points of contact and provide contact information to the Kingston police department.
-The names of the on-duty points of contact must be posted on site daily, and their contact information must be provided to the police department as described above. - (e) All functions associated with the facility, including adequate waiting space, must take place within a building or on the site proposed to house the facility.
+- (c) A minimum distance of 500 ft from parcel line to parcel line is required between other TRANSITIONAL HOUSING facilities and EMERGENCY SHELTERS. - (d) The sponsor and/or managing agency shall designate points of contact and provide contact information to the Kingston police department. - 5.
+Emergency Shelters: A facility whose primary purpose is to provide a temporary shelter for unhoused populations in general, or for specific populations of the unhoused, and which does not require occupants to sign leases or occupancy agreements. - (a) The number of residents shall be limited to 25. - (b) A minimum distance of 500 ft from parcel line to parcel line is required between other TRANSITIONAL HOUSING facilities and EMERGENCY SHELTERS. - (c) On-site supervision must be provided at all times. - (d) The sponsor and/or managing agency shall designate points of contact and provide contact information to the Kingston police department. - (e) All functions associated with the facility, including adequate waiting space, must take place within a building or on the SITE proposed to house the facility.